Heyuan9/MedScore/README.md

 ```bash
 python -m medscore.medscore --config /path/to/your/config.yaml
 ```

+All options:

+- `--config`: Path to the YAML configuration file.
+The config file is explained below.
+- `--input_file`: JSONLines-formatted input file.
+Override the input data file specified in the config.
+- `--output_dir`: Path to save the intermediate and result files.
+Override the output directory specified in the config.
+- `--decompose_only`: Only run the decomposition step.
+Saves to `output_dir/decompositions.jsonl`.
+- `--verify_only`: Only run the verification step (requires an existing decomposition file in the `output_dir`) Saves to `output_dir/verifications.jsonl`.

+The final output is saved to `output_dir/output.jsonl`.

 All settings are defined within the YAML configuration file.
 You can create different config files for different experiments.